ngoinhaoto/filmBloggingReactProject/README.md

 Download .env and .env.local files from [Here](https://drive.google.com/drive/folders/1f6X7a-AfFTQWPcruxrCu5pEfzTFgxzCG?usp=sharing)

-There are two ways of using the database, running postgresql locally and on Vercel.
+There are two ways of using the database, running postgresql locally and on supabase.

 Still we heavily recommend to run on local because vercel written speed is very slow...